Do i need to take the Graduate Record Exams (GREs)?

 Where will courses be offered?

-Courses will be offered at two convenient locations; Indiana, Pa. or in Harrisburg, Pa. at the Dixon University Center.
+Courses will be offered at convenient locations: Indiana, Pa.; Harrisburg, Pa. at the Dixon University Center; or at Pittsburgh East.

 How long will it take to complete the program?